Why Twitter Is Erupting Over Greta Thunberg Being Included In This CNN Panel

 Unqualified men appear on cable all day every day, bloviating endlessly, but Greta Thunberg is a bridge too far?
 Ok.— roxane gay (@rgay) May 13, 2020

-Thunberg, who is only 17, boasts a laundry list of accomplishments to her name — including taking on direct attacks from President Trump as well as being recognised with Time’s Person of the Year award and nominated for a Nobel Peace Prize.
+Thunberg, who is 17, boasts a laundry list of accomplishments to her name — including taking on direct attacks from President Trump as well as being recognized with Time’s Person of the Year award and nominated for a Nobel Peace Prize.

 CNN has not announced the talking points of Thursday’s town hall, but they have also not suggested that either Cooper or Gupta will be asking Thunberg questions that require medical expertise, and will likely consult her on the impacts COVID-19 has had on climate change and sustainability.
 Thunberg has not yet addressed the panel discussion on her own page, but given her history of remaining at the forefront of online conversations that involve her, we expect she will come back with a punch.